bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 We encourage you to create your sandbox store and your Dev Tools account using the same login credentials.
 A sandbox store cannot process transactions and is for developing and testing apps without the 15-day time time limit of a trial store.

-*Your Developer Account is an entirely separate account outside of the Partner Portal.
+*Your developer account is an entirely separate account outside of the Partner Portal.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--warning">